clarencelam1/pine64/pine64_setup.md

 # pine64
-This repo holds instructions for flashing an OS onto and SD card for the pine64
+This repo holds instructions for flashing an OS onto an SD card for the pine64

 Steps: